Trimming Stability Selection increases variable selection robustness: Robustifying Stability Selection

 Let us recapitulate the SLTS algorithm from \cite{alfons13}: It computes the loss function $L$ (the squared loss) for all instances and defines the ``clean subset'' that enters the next iteration as the $h<n$ instances with the lowest in-sample losses.
 By iterating this strategy and by immunizing against running into a local minimum of the trimmed objective $\sum_{i=1}^h (L(Y,X,\beta))_{i:n}$ by starting with multiple initial configurations, the SLTS outputs essentially the optimal sparse coefficients according to the empirical trimmed risk.

-Regarding Stability Selection, the instances in a resample cannot be treated individually since one aims at aggregating column information from whole resamples (note that one clearly can compute a robust model, for example using SLTS, on each resample, similarly as in \cite{uraibi19} who used a weighted LAD-Lasso).
+Regarding Stability Selection, the instances in a resample cannot be treated individually since one aims at aggregating column information from whole resamples.
 One can however individualize the resamples themselves and the corresponding selected sets of variables.
-In other words, we aim at \textbf{lifting the trimming concept from instances in estimation problems to resamples in a model aggregation problem}.
+In other words, we aim at lifting the trimming concept from instances in estimation problems to resamples in a model aggregation problem.